knotmyrealname/ofgo/README.md

 ### Open Source LLMs
 If there is enough interest, we may look to update our fork to enable the use of Open Source LLMs through HuggingFace.
 We suspect these models will produce inferior results, compared to large closed-source models, but that will be a topic of future research.

+### Helper Scripts
+We have included a selection of helper scripts in our `scripts` directory for manipulating OSS-Fuzz project data.

 ## Contact
 For questions, comments, or support, please create a Github issue.
 A contributor will respond whenever they are available